Why is it important to turn it on?

 To learn what operating system you’re using:

-- Click the Apple icon in the Finder bar at the top left corner of your screen
+- Click the Apple icon in the Finder bar.

 - Select About This Mac